diethard2/b4udignl/README.md

 4. Change visibility of buttons whether message is loaded.

-This version is probably the last version that works with previous releases of Quantum GIS.
+This version is probably the last version that works with previous releases of QGIS.
 The next one is only supported from QGIS version 1.5 onwards!

 Version 1.0.2
 First official release!

-Tested with Quantum GIS 1.0.2 (Kore), 1.3 (Mimas) and 1.4 (Enceladus) on following OS systems: Windows XP, Vista, 7, Unbuntu & OSX (mac) Help manuals (browser) included!
+Tested with QGIS 1.0.2 (Kore), 1.3 (Mimas) and 1.4
+(Enceladus) on following OS systems: Windows XP, Vista, 7, Unbuntu & OSX (mac) Help manuals (browser) included!
 Translations available: English and Dutch